charmbracelet/soft-serve/README.md

 This will create a `data` directory that will store all the repos, ssh keys, and database.

+By default, program configuration is stored within the `data` directory.
+But, this can be overridden by setting a custom path to a config file with `SOFT_SERVE_CONFIG_LOCATION` that is pre-created.
+If a config file pointed to by `SOFT_SERVE_CONFIG_LOCATION`, the default location within the `data` dir is used for generating a default config.

 To change the default data path use `SOFT_SERVE_DATA_PATH` environment variable.

 ```sh